jakebullet70/OctoTouchController/README.md

 Built in filament loading - unloading wizard
 Support for Sonoff power device without Octoprint plugin
 Colors themes to match your printer
+Select and print files right on the touch screen

 ### Supported Octoprint Plugins